yandex-cloud/docs/en/forms/restrictions.md

 {% note tip %}

-To limit the number of users that will have access to your form, [generate unique keys](publish.md##personal-link).
+To disable form resubmission, [generate unique keys](publish.md#personal-link).
+If a user follows a unique link key, they can only fill out the form once.

 {% endnote %}